 If symptoms are milder:

-While there are many different factors that play into what cardio machines burn the most calories, it’s crucial to find a workout plan and machine that works best for one’s individual goals and is something one enjoys
+There are numerous factors to consider when determining which cardio machines burn the most calories.
+It’s important to find a workout plan and machine that aligns with your personal goals and is enjoyable for you.

 Frequently Asked Questions